meysam/meysam/README.md

 - 🌱 I’m currently learning critical thinking, problem-solving, Ruby, graph theory, and Architecture!
 - 👯 I’m looking to collaborate on Formal Verification project
 - 📫 How to reach me: meysam.tamkin@gmail.com
-- ⚡ Fun fact: I'm avid soccor fan.
-My nature is  to be competetive.
-I'm determind to turn on pro.
+- ⚡ Fun fact: I'm an avid soccer fan.
+My nature is to be competitive.
+I'm determined to turn on pro.

 | Section                   | Programing Language       | Project                   | Technologies